18F/automated-testing-playbook/pages/principles-practices-idioms.md

 - [Small, Medium, Large](https://mike-bland.com/2011/11/01/small-medium-large.html)
 - [Small, Medium and Large Test Sizes](http://autotestcentral.com/small-medium-and-large-test-sizes)

-### <a name="composition"></a>Strongly Prefer Composition over Implementation Inheritance
+### <a name="composition"></a>Strongly Prefer Composition over Inheritance

-Reuse classes via composition rather than implementation inheritance.
-Composition-based design leads to greater modularity, producing classes that are easier to reuse across otherwise unrelated classes.
-Composed classes are also easier to isolate and test (using [stubs, mocks, or fakes](#doubles), described below), and may be more easily modified or extended by replacing one implementation of an internal object with another.
-The increased modularity, cohesion and testability of the resulting classes is often worth the cost of the extra code required to delegate method calls to internal objects.
+Testability begins with design.
+Reuse classes via composition rather than inheritance whenever possible.

+Composition-based design produces classes that can be tested more efficiently and vigorously, and are easier to reuse across otherwise unrelated classes.
+Classes composed of smaller objects are also easier to isolate and test (using [fakes, mocks, and stubs](#doubles), if necessary), and can more easily grow and change by adding, removing, or replacing internal objects.
+The increased modularity and testability of composed classes is often worth the cost of the extra code required to delegate method calls to internal objects.

-In contrast, implementation inheritance tightly couples base and derived classes, introduces dependencies that are often hard to replace, and can obfuscate features, making them hard to understand, isolate and test.
-These factors lead to brittle, complicated, slow, and/or nondeterministic (i.e. “flaky”) tests.
+Inheriting from a class to reuse its implementation often introduces dependencies that are hard to replace, and can hide behavior.
+Tests for derived classes with non-obvious behaviors and heavyweight dependencies are often complicated, brittle, slow, and/or nondeterministic (i.e. “flaky”).

-In statically-typed languages, abstract interface definitions (containing no implementation details) enable a function or a method to accept any object inheriting a particular interface.
-In dynamically-typed (i.e. "duck-typed") languages, explicit interface inheritance is unnecessary, since the language runtime will raise an exception when the interface contracted is violated.
+On the other hand, in statically-typed languages (e.g. C++, Java), interface-only inheritance enables an object to be replaced with any other object of the same interface.
+Classes can then be composed of references to interface classes, rather than instances of concrete classes (i.e. dependency injection).
+Tests can use these interfaces to define fakes, mocks, or stubs that replace heavyweight or complicated dependencies and provide better control of the code under test.
+In dynamically-typed languages (e.g. Python, Ruby, Javascript), interface inheritance is unnecessary, since the language runtime will raise an exception when the interface contracted is violated.

-The Go Programming Language has proven that you don’t even need inheritance at all; object composition (aka “[embedding](http://golang.org/doc/effective_go.html#embedding)” in Go parlance) is a first-class feature, and [compiler-checked interfaces and “interface variables”](http://golang.org/doc/effective_go.html#interfaces_and_types) allow polymorphism without interface inheritance.
+If you are using a framework that requires you to inherit implementation from classes in order to hook into it (e.g. Jekyll), you can still implement your derived classes in a compositional style.
+In this way, you can isolate and test most of the behavior specific to your application without having to set up and manage the framework's dependencies and configuration.
+For an example, see the `_plugins` and `_test` directories of the [18F Hub](https://github.com/18F/hub).
+Though [Hub::Generator](https://github.com/18F/hub/blob/master/_plugins/hub.rb) derives from `Jekyll::Generator`, all of its behaviors are encapsulated in other classes, which are tested in isolation.

 ### <a name="doubles"></a>Know the Difference Between Stubs, Mocks, and Fakes